WithoutHaste/WinFormsExtensions/documentation/WithoutHaste.Windows.GUI.EditPaletteDialog.md

 ## EditPaletteDialog()

+Start a new palette.

 ## EditPaletteDialog(string fullFilename)

+Load and edit palette from file.

 **Parameters:**
 * **string fullFilename**: Location of color palette file, including full path + filename + extension.

+## EditPaletteDialog(Drawing.Colors.ColorPalette colorPalette)

+Edit the provided palette.

+**Remarks:**
+The provided palette object will be updated directly.
+The user will not be prompted to save the palette to a file.